 The point sources of OC pesticides and PCBs into Machado Lake are stormwater and urban runoff discharges from the municipal separate storm sewer system (MS4), the California Department of Transportation, and general construction and industrial dischargers.
 Therefore, construction sites covered under this General Permit are considered Responsible Dischargers for the Machado Lake Toxics TMDL.

 OC pesticides are no longer legally sold or used, but remain ubiquitous in the environment, bound to fine-grained particles.
 The chemicals are transported to new locations when these particles become waterborne.
 The more recent small discharges of OC pesticides and PCBs to Machado Lake most likely come from the erosion of pollutant-laden sediment further up in the watershed.
 Urban runoff and rainfall higher in the watershed mobilize the particles, which are then washed into storm drains and channels that discharge to the lake.
 Stormwater and urban runoff discharges to Machado Lake occur through the Wilmington Drain, Project 77, and Project 510 subdrainage systems.
 The estimated contributions of OC pesticides and PCBs from point sources is much smaller than the estimated contribution from internal lake sediments.
-However, a WLA is assigned to ongoing point source discharges to the lake.
+However, a waste load allocation is assigned to ongoing point source discharges to the lake.

-WLA Translation
+Waste Load Allocation Translation

-The Machado Lake Toxics TMDL assigns a suspended sediment concentration-based waste load allocations (WLAs) for OC pesticides and PCBs to be met at the construction site’s discharge location(s) for discharges into Machado Lake, shown in Table 65 below.
+The Machado Lake Toxics TMDL assigns a suspended sediment concentration-based waste load allocations for OC pesticides and PCBs to be met at the construction site’s discharge location(s) for discharges into Machado Lake, shown in Table 65 below.

-Table 65 – Machado Lake Toxics WLAs
+Table 65 – Machado Lake Toxics Waste Load Allocations